Zhijun1/differential_robot_sim/README.md

     roslaunch my_robot teleoperator.launch

-Enable/Disable the robot using "/set_robot_status" service
+You can control the robot by using CLI for changing its topics and services, e.g., /cmd_vel rostopic pub /cmd_vel geometry_msg/Twist ...
+REMEMBER: you can double click TAB for reminding you the CLI!!

 Note: Source the devel space using "source devel/setup.bash", before launching the files